sahil-sahu/Video-Encryption/README.md

 **Installation**

-1. Clone this repository or download the code files.
+1. Clone this repository and download the code files.
 2. Install the required libraries using `pip install -r requirements.txt`.

 **Usage**